-

 - Protection Barrier: This creates a mosquito barrier around your yard, killing them on contact and making your outdoor space more enjoyable and safe.

-Don’t let mosquitoes take over—call 877-372-9696 or contact Terminix Triad to get a free estimate for your custom mosquito control plan.
+Don’t let mosquitoes take over—call 877-372-9696 or contact Terminix Triad to get a free quote for your custom mosquito reduction plan.